 Step 2: Define your niche and services

 Before you start buying any party equipment to rent out, you need to decide if you want to be an event generalist or only wish to cater to specific events.
-Let’s say if you plan to host children’s parties, then you need to stock up bouncing castles, an assortment of costumes, and different types of game gear.
+Let’s say if you plan to host children’s parties, then you need to stock up on bouncing castles, an assortment of costumes, and different types of game gear.

 If you wish to offer wedding party rentals, you might want to buy tents with drapes, linen tablecloths and chair covers, and flower arrangements.
 Corporate event rentals, on the other hand, would require an entirely different set of rental items including LED video walls, and AV and staging equipment.